-Sunday schedule: Our morning worship service begins at 9:30 a.m., with music and a message from the Bible.
-That’s followed by a time of fellowship and then, at 11 a.m., Sunday school for children and Bible classes for adults.
+Sunday schedule: Our morning worship service begins at 9:30 a.m. with music and a message from the Bible.
+Morning worship is followed by a time of fellowship and then, at 11 a.m., Sunday school for children and Bible classes for adults.
 Young children (up to fourth grade) will move directly from children’s church into their Sunday school classes.
 Older children will be with you in the auditorium for worship and then can be dropped off at their Sunday school classes.
 A children’s department hostess will be happy to assist you in finding classrooms and determining which schedule your children will follow.
-Our evening service, at 5 p.m., is different from the morning service and provides a second time of worship and another challenge from God’s word.
+Our evening service, at 5 p.m., is a bit less formal than the morning service.
+While there is usually a challenge from God’s Word, we also sometimes discuss and apply the morning message and break into small groups for prayer.
 Children’s church in the evening is for little ones up to age 5.
-The 3-year-olds are in children’s church the entire service, while kindergarteners start the service with their parents and then are dismissed before the message begins.
+The 3-year-olds are in children’s church the entire service, while 4- and 5-year-olds start the service with their parents and then are dismissed before the message begins.

 For your littlest ones: We provide care for children 2 and younger in three different nurseries, separated by age and development.
 Please plan to arrive a little early if you’ll be using the nursery.
 That will allow you time to check in and register your cell phone for our simple paging system.
 If nursery workers have a question or your child needs you, you’ll be informed immediately by text message.

-Our worship services: Music is a key element of worship at Suber Road.
-You’ll hear lots of it, and you’ll have opportunities to sing along, too, if you’d like.
-Our music is conservative and traditional.
-We use a combination of old hymns and new pieces, for a song service that is approachable, excellent, and faithful to Scripture.
-You’ll also probably hear announcements from one of the pastors, usually about upcoming activities or projects.
-At some services, we take a few minutes to greet one another – and you, too.
+At most services, we take a few minutes to greet one another – and you, too.
 Many of us will wander around during this time, catching up with friends and meeting new folks.
 Don’t feel like you have to leave your seat.
 We take an offering at every service.
 Do not feel obligated to give!
 This is the way our church family demonstrates an open heart toward God, our great giver, and supports His work both in the church and worldwide.
+You’ll also probably hear announcements from one of the pastors, usually about upcoming activities or projects.
 Finally, and most importantly, you will hear a message from God’s word.
 Sometimes our pastor will speak on a specific topic but usually you’ll find us working our way through a book of the Bible, one passage at a time, uncovering the lessons God has for us.

 What you’ll have to do: Nothing!
 We welcome you to join us in any of the elements of congregational worship, but you don’t have to if you’re not comfortable.
-During the service, we usually offer first-time visitors a chance to take some information about Suber Road.
-But you won’t be singled out or asked to stand or speak.
-And, if you’d rather, you can always pick up information (and a small gift) in the lobby afterward.
+During the service, we usually offer first-time visitors a chance to fill out a visitor’s card, but you won’t be singled out in any way.
+You can always pick up more information (and a small gift) in the lobby afterward.

 Other questions: If there’s anything else you’d like to know before visiting, please feel free to get in touch.